-Restricts the SLP secondary operation to only those backups started before the specified date-time.
+Restricts the SLP secondary operation to only those backups that are started before the specified date-time.

-Restricts the listing of images for storage lifecycle operations to only those on the client that is specified by name.
+Restricts the listing of images for storage lifecycle operations to only those on the client that are specified with the name value.

--copy_inactive value
+-copy inactive value